Labour and employment: workplace health and safety (WHS) in Australia

 Goodyear and Dunlop Tyres

-- Represented Multiplex Constructions in successfully seeking a stay of a prohibition notice issued under the Work Health and Safety Act 2011 (Qld) relating to the Jewel Project, a beachfront mixed-use development.
+- Representing Multiplex Constructions Pty Ltd in an external review of a prohibition notice issued under the Work Health and Safety Act 2011 (Qld) (the Act) in relation to the Jewel Project, Australia’ largest beachfront mixed-use development.

-- Acting for Mount Isa Mines and its site senior executive in a prosecution under the Mining Quarrying Safety and Health Act 1999 (Qld) relating to an incident at its copper smelter.
+- Acting for Mount Isa Mines and its site senior executive in a prosecution under the Mining Quarrying Safety and Health Act 1999 in Queensland.

 Seyfarth Shaw LLP